Queer students, take heart.

 College is not like high school.
 Even if you went to a high school that was accepting of your sexuality or gender identity, college is a whole new ballgame.

 That said, college is still part of the real world—you may encounter homophobia at some point during your four years.
 And not all colleges are as accepting of LGBTQ students.
-It's important to do your research, visit campus and pick a school where you'll be comfortable.
+It's important to do your research, discuss your priorities with your college counselor, visit campuses, and pick a school where you'll be comfortable.

 We recognize that it is not possible to write in a way that is inclusive of all identities, relationships and life experiences.